fnordomat/news/README.md

 My principal objection now goes towards DMCA itself, which your lawmakers would be well-advised to abolish because of its many harmful implications.

+2021-03-28:

+And now there's [this](https://arstechnica.com/gadgets/2021/03/critics-fume-after-github-removes-exploit-code-for-exchange-vulnerabilities/).
+More reasons to think twice before thinking of hosting one's code on the largest platform.
+What if this policy becomes more prohibitive in the future?
+Just like in the youtube-dl case it doesn't even have to be the platform's fault.
+Legislative overreach, criminalizing technical information deemed too sensitive for the public, such as "hacker tools", is rife.

 ## 2020-06-06: Regarding the new "device notification" mails

 Regarding [this](https://github.community/t/new-security-feature-device-verification/10216).